OnlyOneArborInMyHeart/aircode/examples/shopify-to-google-spreadsheets/README.md

 2. Click the Credentials in APIs & Services Page

-  - Click the `CREATE CREDENTIALS` button.
+  - Click the `CREATE CREDENTIALS` button and create a `Service account`.
   - When the new credentials created, copy the email show in the service accounts.

 <img src="https://aircode-yvo.b-cdn.net/resource/2-bc7bw4blawh.png" width="450">